markbsigler/markbsigler/README.md

 - [Emmy](http://emmyonline.com/) awarded to CNN for a digital transformation in _Next Generation Digital Newsroom_ initiative

-- Petabyte scale high performance computing systems and workbench applications for geo-spatial and imagery for [NASA.gov](https://www.nasa.gov/) and [NGA.mil](https://www.nga.mil)
+- Petabyte scale high performance computing systems and workbench applications for geo-spatial and imagery archives and analystics for [NASA.gov](https://www.nasa.gov/) and [NGA.mil](https://www.nga.mil)

 - Business intelligence, analytics and data warehousing Big Data initiative for Disney